 Have you ever started to make school lunches in the morning to find out you were out of bread?
 This happens to me like once a week, at least!
 On these days, I try to send these Flax Carrot muffins in their lunch instead of a sandwich!

-I can’t believe I haven’t shared this muffin recipe yet!
+I can’t believe I haven’t shared this Flax Carrot Apple Muffin Recipe yet!
 It’s one of my kids favorites, and I’ve been baking them for years.
 Although the first few times they actually Did NOT like them (just a warning).
 The original recipe is posted on Bob’s Red Mill package of Flax meal, but I’ve changed it a bit to pacify my children’s tastes.

 Why Flax?
 Tosca Reno’s book, The Eat- Clean Diet for Family and Kids has an entire chapter on pooping!
 Flax helps the constipated child POOP!
 We all want that for our kids, right?
 She says Flax seeds can: